barracksdev/psgui/README.md

 If a button does not have a `Group` value assigned, it will default to a `General Scripts` group.

 The script will also try to verify the path of each `ScriptPath` value for every button.
-If it cannot find the referenced file, the button will color will change to light red and show an error message in the button tooltip.
+If it cannot find the referenced file, the button will color will change to light red.
 If a red button is clicked, it will return a Windows message stating the file cannot be found along with the path is trying to verify.

 # config.json tree structure view
 This is a tree view showing the general layout of the default configuration file.